-Veracode DynamicDS supports several Selenium IDE commands, which you can create in Selenium or Kantu, when scanning in advanced mode.
+Veracode DynamicDS supports several Selenium IDE commands, which you can create in Selenium, when scanning in advanced mode.
 The following table lists the Selenium commands Veracode supports in your sequence scripts.

 |open||If you must manage multiple windows, Veracode recommends explicitly selecting them by name or title before attempting to execute any commands.
 If more than one window is still open after the originally selected window is closed, selection of the new main window is unpredictable.|